appwrite/appwrite/CONTRIBUTING.md

 For generating a new console SDK follow the next steps:

-1. Update the console spec file located at `app/config/specs/swagger2-<version-number>.console.json` using Appwrite Tasks.
-Run the `php app/cli.php specs <version-number> normal` command in a running `appwrite/appwrite` container.
+1. Generate new spec files using the command `docker compose exec appwrite specs <version-number>`
-2. Generate a new SDK using the command `php app/cli.php sdks`
+2. Generate new SDKs using the command `docker compose exec appwrite sdks`
 3. Change your working dir using `cd app/sdks/console-web`
 4. Build the new SDK `npm run build`
-5. Copy `iife/sdk.js` to `appwrite.js`
+5. Copy `dist/iife/sdk.js` to `public/scripts/dependencies/appwrite.js`
-6. Go back to the root of the project `run npm run build`
+6. Go back to the root of the project and run `npm run build`

 ## Checklist for Releasing SDKs